leaty/rkeep/README.md

 Run install.sh or install manually.

 ### Server
-Run `rkeepd` directly on startup, or as a user service.
+Either run `rkeepd` manually, at startup, or as a user service.
 Note however that the service may need to be modified to start after your display manager, otherwise rofi may not show up.

 Personally I have no valid `After=` target for the service because I don't use a display manager, so I just add `systemctl --user start rkeepd` in `.xinitrc` and omit enabling the service.

 ### Client
-Set up a keybind or a shortcut to run e.g. `rkeep -s mykeys`, or run it manually.
+Set up a keybind or a shortcut to run e.g. `rkeep -s mykeys`, or simply run it manually.

 ## Example
 With `keys` as session name.